Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

     Value 849
 ```

 When the second scenario is being executed, the first task will be skipped.
-Indeed, the two scenarios shares the same data nodes for this task and no input data nodes have been changed. node
+Indeed, the two scenarios shares the same input Data Nodes for this task and it hasn't been changed.

 ```python